cisocrgroup/Resources/manuals/pocoto-manual.md

 \pocoto{} to overwrite your original input files, choose another directory than your xml input directory.

+## Importing TEI files into your ocr project

+\pocoto{} is able to import [TEI](http://www.tei-c.org/index.xml) formatted xml files.
+It is not possible to create a \pocoto{} project from TEI files, since normal TEI files do not save information about the bounding boxes of the characters in the document.

+What you can do is, to import your existing TEI file into an ocr project and inject the corrections of your TEI file into the recognized text of the ocr engine.
+Since \pocoto{} aligns the documents on a page level, make sure that your project contains *exactly the same number* of pages as your TEI file. \pocoto{} will fail if the TEI file contains more or less pages than the ocr project, even if these pages are empty. \pocoto{} assumes that one TEI file contains the whole document of the project.
+It is not possible to import more than one TEI file into \pocoto{}.

+To import a TEI file, make sure that you have opened the right project and go to `File -> Import -> Import from TEI` and select the according TEI file. \pocoto{} will now align the content of the TEI file with your ocr data.

 # Updating the application
 \pocoto{} has the capability to automatically update itself.
 This means that any stable development of \pocoto{} can be automatically